-By the end of the fiscal year the Board of Directors of the NLCIA reviewed and decided on the validity of 12 claims made by producers for crop losses incurred in 2016-17.
+By the end of the fiscal year the Board of Directors of the NLCIA reviewed and decided on the validity of eight claims made by producers for crop losses incurred in 2017-18.

-• Decisions communicated to applicants and indemnities paid, where applicable In 2016, 10 participants submitted 12 claims, nine of which were approved, resulting in indemnity payments in the amount of \$44,814.75 for 2016-17.
-Three claims were denied by the Board due to various reasons such as poor weed control and/or field management.
-The Manager of the NLCIA communicated the decisions of the NLCIA to the respective participants.

-Commenced appeal process when requested by producers

-Producers who participate in the program and do not agree with the decisions of the NLCIA with respect to their claims have the right to appeal.
+- Decisions communicated to applicants and indemnities paid, where applicable In 2017-18, four participants submitted eight claims, six of which were approved, resulting in indemnity payments in the amount of \$15,526.07 for 2017-18.
+Two claims were denied by the Board due to the producer not harvesting the insured crop.
+The program manager of the NLCIA communicated the decisions of the NLCIA to the respective participants. - Commenced appeal process when requested by producers Producers who participate in the program and do not agree with the decisions of the NLCIA with respect to their claims have the right to appeal.
 The participants are given two weeks to file a notice of intent to appeal followed by appointing an arbitrator agreeable to both parties.
-No appeals were submitted related to the 2016 crop year.

-• Assessed feasibility of covering new crop products, upon request, and carried out development work on insurance plans for new crops approved

-At the 2016-17 annual board meeting, direction was given to the program manager to work on developing a basket-of-crops insurance product for fresh market vegetables.
-Work on this project has been started and it is anticipated that the NLCIA will be able to offer this insurance product subject to obtaining all relevant authorities.
+No appeals were submitted related to the 2017-18 crop year. - Assessed feasibility of covering new crop products, upon request, and carried out development work on insurance plans for new crops approved At the 2017-18 annual board meeting, direction was given to the program manager to work on developing an insurance product for fresh market vegetables.
+Work on this project has been started and details will be provided to the NLCIA Board for consideration. - Published fact sheets The NLCIA continues to work on developing fact sheets to provide agronomic information to Newfoundland and Labrador farmers.
+Due to competing priorities and staff vacancies fact sheets were not published in 2017-18.

-• Conducted information sessions and workshops

-Workshops were not conducted in 2016-17 because it was felt that adequate work was completed during sessions conducted in previous years.
-There were seven sessions conducted in 2014-15 and five sessions conducted in 2015-16.
-During 2016-17 staff placed focus on preparation of factsheets as well as one-on-one consultation with producers to develop crop rotation plans.
-The Agency will continue to provide program information and one-on-one consultation sessions with clients as necessary.

-• Publish fact sheets

-As of March 31, 2017, two factsheets have been completed.